 What got you into food?

 I also attribute where I’ve arrived today to working hard from a somewhat young age.
 I figured if I have to work, may as well work with the things I’m passionate about.
 Since always being passionate about food, I consistently sought out jobs that had to do with food.
 Over the last nearly 20 years, I worked my way up in the food and service industry.

 What got you interested in Italy?

 In addition to being half-Persian, I’m a quarter Italian and this bit allowed me rights to Italian citizenship.
 My mom has always been a very proud Sicilian-American.
 However, my determination to move to Italy formally began in 2005 when I visited Florence for the first time.
 I was 19 and working in London as a receptionist by day/bartender by night on a working holiday visa.
 During this period, I went traveling through France and Italy with a housemate.
 As soon as I stepped onto Italian soil, I knew I wanted to make Italy my life’s passion.

-I’ll never forget when I called my mom from a payphone at an internet shack in Florence and said “Mom, can we get Italian citizenship somehow?
+I’ll never forget when I called mom from a payphone at an internet shack in Florence to ask “can we get Italian citizenship somehow?
 I want to live here!”
 From that moment in 2005, I was intent to move to Italy and I spent subsequent years working towards this goal.